kevinyamada/kevinyamada/README.md

 # Kevin Yamada

-🎓 University of Toront - BSc in Statistics & Mathematics (Minor: History & Philosophy of Science)
+🎓 University of Toronto - BSc in Statistics & Mathematics (Minor: History & Philosophy of Science)

 I work on practical data projects focused on analysis, modeling, and accessibility including regression analysis, dashboards, and API backed tools.